 Some people really strive for a lot of originality on their wedding day, starting from the very root of the event—getting engaged.
 There are so many options for wedding and engagement rings out there, and it can feel overwhelming to find something that’s truly original and perfectly suits your partner.
 Let's introduce you to the bezel setting—a unique style that should be on your list for consideration.
-Here, the pros and cons of bezel rings, according to diamond experts.
+Below we explore everything you need to know, as well as the the pros and cons, of bezel set engagement rings, according to diamond experts.

 “A bezel setting is a more modern style, where the metal completely surrounds the gemstone, leaving only the top of the gem exposed.
 This is one of the most secure ways to set a gem, compared to a prong setting," says Don O’Connell, president and CEO of Charles & Colvard, a jewelry company specializing in moissanite and lab-grown diamonds.
-Bezel rings are modern, practical, and great for an active person.
-There are two types of bezels: full bezels, where the metal goes all the way around the gem, and a half-or partial-bezel, where the metal leaves part of the gem exposed with the same amount of security as a full bezel.
+Bezel rings (also known as rubover) are modern, practical, and particularly great for the active person.

 There are two main types of bezel settings: